micmejia/bible-dump/NKJV/Proverbs/Prov 19.md

 Cease listening to instruction, my son, And you will stray from the words of knowledge.

 ###### 28
-A [^h]disreputable witness scorns justice, And the mouth of the wicked devours iniquity.
+A disreputable witness scorns justice, And the mouth of the wicked devours iniquity.

 ###### 29
 Judgments are prepared for scoffers, And beatings for the backs of fools.